 - Begin by preparing the sauce.
 In a large saucepan combine all sauce ingredients over a medium-low flame, adjusting the seasonings as needed and mashing the tomatoes with a potato masher if using peeled tomatoes.
 Cover and simmer for 20 minutes, occasionally stirring and mashing as appropriate.

 - Pre-heat oven to 350F.
 Run an olive oil-dipped paper towel along the base and sides of a cast iron or oven-proof skillet to grease.

 - Bring a large pot of salted water to a boil, then cook the rigatoni to al dente according to package instructions.
 Drain and return back to the same pot.

 - Toss the cooked rigatoni in enough sauce so that the noodles are lightly coated.
 Next, layer the greased skillet with sauce, rigatoni, ricotta, and mozzarella cheese — Repeat until all ingredients have been used.
 Lastly sprinkle with the grated sharp cheese, then cover with aluminum foil.
-Bake covered for 10 minutes, then remove the foil and bake another 20 minutes until the cheese has completely melted, broiling for 1 – 2 minutes at the end if you prefer a browner finish.
+Bake, uncovered, on oven middle rack for 25 – 30 minutes until the cheese has completely melted, broiling for 1 – 2 minutes at the end if you prefer a browner finish.
 Top with fresh basil, then EAT!